fletchjp/MERG-Arduino-Software/Signals/Readme.md

 ## Signal3Aspect

 These examples work with one three aspect signal.

+Some of these examples - the ones with I2C in the name - need the SignalControlPCA9685Light for operation.

+## SignalControlPCA9685Light

+This is a library which extends Sven Rosvall's Signal Control Library.

+This provides header files so that LEDs can be controlled from a PCA9685 expansion board.

+The code in the library needs to be downloaded as a zip file and then installed in your Arduino library folder so that the headers can be accessed.

 ## Two Signals